When in the City Of Nawabs - Things To Do in Lucknow

 Lucknow State Museum

-A culmination of museum and archives, the Lucknow State Museum is a modern three-storied monument that serves as the nexus of Lucknow’s history and culture.
+A culmination of museum and archives, the Lucknow State Museum is a modern three-storied monument that serves as the nexus of the city’s history and culture, making it one of the most enriching places to visit in the city.

-Housing sculptures, bronze statues, paintings, woodworks, coins, decorative arts and etchings from the prehistoric era, the museum is a symbol for Lucknow’s rich heritage throughout the ages.
-Visit the Lucknow State Museum whenever you explore the city.
+Housing an extensive collection of sculptures, bronze statues, paintings, woodworks, coins, decorative arts, and prehistoric etchings, the museum stands as a testament to Lucknow’s rich heritage through the ages.
+A visit to the Lucknow State Museum offers travellers a fascinating journey into the region’s artistic and historical legacy.

 Dilkusha garden, The Piccadily Lucknow, Places to see in Lucknow